 If a child dislikes to color or write and is struggling to manipulate small objects at an age-appropriate level, there is a chance that he or she is delayed in fine motor strengthen.
 Fine motor skills refer to the small muscles that enable activities such as writing, grasping small objects, fastening clothing, squeezing bottles, and manipulating small objects.
 Lacking the muscle strength can greatly deter a child from drawing, using scissors, and playing.

-The great news is that there are a plethora of fun activities to increase the child's fine motor strength.
-Add fun activities to the child's play or follow the 1-5 Year Preschool Curricula for weekly activities specific for the child's age.
+The great news is that there are a plethora of fun activities to increase the child's fine motor strength!
+Add fun activities to the child's play, give purpose to rainy days, or follow the 1-5 Year Preschool Curricula for weekly activities specific for the child's age.

 Begin with peg puzzles containing large knobs.
 This allow the child to gain more control over their finger movement.